Colorado Watershed Assembly

 Casey has been the Cherry Creek Stewardship Partners Director for over 10 years.
 As a consultant to the Trust for Public Lands, Casey helped to assemble the stakeholder group to develop the Cherry Creek Basin Open Space Stewardship and Conservation Plan, 2002.
 As Administrator for the Colorado Watershed Network and the Colorado Watershed Assembly, Casey has a long history of coordination with River Watch and other important programs and projects facilitated by these two organizations.
 Casey uses her accounting training and experience to offer professional guidance to watershed and educational non-profit groups in maintaining their financial accounts and providing grant and financial management support.

-As Communications Coordinator for the Colorado Watershed Assembly (CWA) since 2015, Diane has managed the CWA Website Platform Conversion Project and reformatting of the Inflow Newsletter.
+Diane came on board with the Colorado Watershed Assembly in 2015 as the Communications Coordinator.
+She managed the CWA Website Platform Conversion Project and reformatting of the Inflow Newsletter.
 She continues to oversee website updates and on-going bi-monthly distribution of Inflow.
-For the past two years she has taken the lead on the Sustaining Colorado Watersheds Conference registration and marketing.
-As CWA launches into 2018, Diane will be managing the Colorado Healthy Rivers Fund fundraising campaign.
+For the past three years she has taken the lead on the Sustaining Colorado Watersheds Conference registration and marketing.
+In 2018, Diane managed the Colorado Healthy Rivers Fund fundraising campaign.
 As CWA Program Manager, Diane organizes and coordinates the Colorado Healthy Rivers Fund program and Chatfield Watershed Authority program.
 She also provides strategic guidance and supports the progress of operations.

 Mallory was raised in Memphis, Tennessee, and attended the University of Arkansas to study animal science.
 She moved to Denver in pursuit of a career in wildlife conservation and found a passion for environmental education.
 She loves to take her dog on hikes and is excited to share, through social media, the importance of Colorado watersheds!